This section of the website is for UK Healthcare Professionals only.

 Abbreviations

-ALP, alkaline phosphatase; CI, confidence interval; kPa, kilopascals; LLN, lower limit of normal; mg, milligram; PBC WI-NRS, primary biliary cholangitis worst itch numeric rating scale; QoL, quality of life; TB, total bilirubin; UDCA, ursodeoxycholic acid; upper limit of normal; U/L, units per litre.
+ALP, alkaline phosphatase; CI, confidence interval; kPa, kilopascals; LLN, lower limit of normal; mg, milligram; PBC WI-NRS, primary biliary cholangitis worst itch numeric rating scale; QoL, quality of life; TB, total bilirubin; UDCA, ursodeoxycholic acid; ULN, upper limit of normal; U/L, units per litre.

 References